-The term scale refers to the size ratio to a normal sized object.
+The term scale refers to the size ratio to a normal-sized object.
 In this case, we're talking about smaller representations of the human figure.
 For standardization purposes, toy companies refer to the usual ideal human figure as being 6 feet tall (we're usually talking about heroic figures such as Batman or Darth Vader, hence the height).
-Therefore an action figure that is also 6 feet tall would have a 1:1 ratio.
-A 3-foot tall action figure would have a 1:2 ratio and so on.
+Therefore an action figure that is also six feet tall would have a 1:1 ratio.
+A three-foot-tall action figure would have a 1:2 ratio and so on.

 Over the years, some standards scales have been used in the action figure world.
 Take a look at the most common, starting from largest to smallest.